 Evaluating Humanities Without Walls Pre-Doctoral Workshop Applications

-The Humanities Without Walls (HWW) Pre-Doctoral Career Diversity Summer Workshops aim to prepare doctoral students for careers both within and outside the academy.
+The Humanities Without Walls (HWW) Predoctoral Career Diversity Summer Workshops aim to prepare doctoral students for careers both within and outside the academy.
 Graduate students selected for this program will engage in intensive discussions with organizers of public humanities projects, leaders of university presses and learned societies, experts in the various domains of the digital humanities, representatives of governmental and non-governmental organizations, and holders of important non-faculty positions in colleges and universities (academic administrators, student services professionals, librarians and archivists, development officers, and so forth).
-The next iteration of this three-week workshop will take place in Chicago in the summer of 2018.
-The Chicago Humanities Festival (CHF) offices will supply administrative support and logistical assistance.
-The workshops will bring together cohorts of thirty graduate students, selected in a competition conducted by the humanities centers, each of which will be responsible for recruiting applicants with broad interdisciplinary interests and with the capacity to represent a broadened vision of life in the humanities upon returning to their campuses.
-The expectation is that the centers themselves, by engaging with this project, will strengthen their capacity to serve as cross-disciplinary engines for the reorganization of graduate programs in the humanities.

 - What is the applicant’s track record of academic/intellectual excellence and accomplishment?

-- How well has the applicant communicated their reasons for wanting to participate in the workshop?
+- How well has the applicant communicated his/her reasons for wanting to participate in the workshop?

 - How well has the applicant prepared, in terms of academic and non-academic training, for non-traditional career paths?

-- What is the quality of the applicant as a potential representative of their home university, and of the Humanities Without Walls consortium more generally?
+- What is the quality of the applicant as a potential representative of his/her home university, and of the Humanities Without Walls consortium more generally?